 Can You Mix Weight Loss Drugs and Alcohol?

 Obesity or weight loss drugs may be prescribed in the short-term or the longer-term in addition to diet and exercise to treat weight gain.
-But even if you are losing weight with medications, you might like to have a beer or a glass of wine every once in a while.
+But even if you are losing weight with medications, you might still want to have a beer, a glass of wine or a cocktail every once in a while.
 So the question is - do weight loss drugs have interactions with alcohol?

 The effects of adding alcohol to certain weight loss medications can include: